crypto-guys/nearcore-continuous-delivery/README.md

 [Docker Offical Documentation](https://docs.docker.com/engine/install/) <--- Source

 - {Install Option} To deploy from jenkins to another host running docker that host must have docker api on tcp port for jenkins to use.
 By doing this we are introducing a way into root.
-This step is probably not required for successful build.
+This step is **NOT** required for successful build and has been removed from this document.
+Instructions can be found in offical documentation
 - If you do this set a firewall rule to block incoming connections on your internet ethernet interface port 2375 (Get interface name with ifconfig)
 ```
 sudo iptables -I INPUT 1 -i eth0 -p tcp -m tcp --dport 2375 -j DROP